Empis borealis: Food resources

 Adult E. borealis consume both nectar and smaller insects.
 Male flies tend to prey on soft-bodied insects.
 In one study, female flies only consumed prey during mating.

 Mating

-E. borealis exhibits sex-role reversal, with females aggregating in swarms to compete for male choice, and males offering nuptial gifts to potential female mates.
+Empis borealis exhibits sex-role reversal, with females aggregating in swarms to compete for male choice, and males offering nuptial gifts to potential female mates.

 Swarming

 Female flies usually swarm together in groups of about five to ten flies, with some containing up to 40 flies.
 Swarming occurs near bushes or trees, from about 8:00am to 7:30pm.
 Female swarming depends highly on the weather.
 If conditions were windy or cloudy, researchers observed females resting until the weather improved.
 After one or two females began swarming again, the rest of the females would follow suit.

 Researchers have observed a continuous equilibrium between the number of females resting and swarming at each swarm site.
 At any given time, the number of females at a swarm site consists of both those swarming and those resting.
 The total number of females at a swarm site then includes both the swarming and resting female flies.

 Swarms generally range from 0.5 to 1.5 m in diameter, with the swarms being 0.5 to 6 m above the ground.